 Crawfish lovers can look forward to some mudbug-filled festivals this spring.
-Since crawfish leans on the pricer side per pound right now, some of these events might give you the best bang for your buck.
+Since crawfish leans on the pricier side per pound right now, some of these events might give you the best bang for your buck.
 If you're craving crawfish, here are the festivals you need to mark on your calendar now.

 Louisiana Crawfish Festival

-Thursday, March 22 – Sunday, March 25
+Thursday, March 21 – Sunday, March 24

 French Quarter Fest

-Thursday, April 12 – Sunday, April 15
+Thursday, April 11 – Sunday, April 14

 While French Quarter Fest isn’t necessarily a crawfish-centric festival, we combed the list of food vendors to find around a dozen varieties of crawfish.

 Hospice Foundation of the South's Crawfish Cook-Off

-Saturday, April 21
+Saturday, April 27

 NOLA Crawfish Festival

-Monday, April 30 – Wednesday, May 2
+Monday, April 29 – Wednesday, May 1

 The festival hosts an Ultimate Crawfish Cook-Off on its last day where 20 teams compete for the best crawfish boil.
-Plus, the festival hosts its first-ever crawfish eating contest where participants must eat the most crawfish in 20 minutes to get crowned “Crawfish Eatin’ Champion.”
-In addition to bragging rights, contest participants get a couple of other perks including free admission to the fest on the day of the contest.
+Plus, the festival hosts a crawfish eating contest where participants must eat the most crawfish in 20 minutes to get crowned “Crawfish Eatin’ Champion.”
+In addition to bragging rights, the winner gets $100, and all contest participants get free admission to the fest on the day of the contest.

 Breaux Bridge Crawfish Festival

-Friday, May 4 – Sunday, May 6
+Friday, May 4 – Sunday, May 5

-Crawfish Mambo 2018
+Crawfish Mambo 2019

-Saturday, May 12
+Saturday, May 11